EricssonResearch/dnt/doc/oam.md

 Fixed header for Ethernet OAM messages:

- The Ethernet ping uses an R-Tagged CFM message format (EtherType 0x8902), with a generic data TLV containing the actual Json string.
-The R-Tag uses the following fields:
+ The Ethernet ping uses a CFM message format (EtherType 0x8902), with a generic data TLV containing the actual Json string.
+When the stream is R-Tagged, the CFM frame will also be R-Tagged with the following fields:
  * OAM nibble (to identify as OAM R-tag)
  * 1 byte sequence number
  * 1 byte flags (0)